ArnoldDP/OStim-Community-Modlist/README.md

 **Disclaimer:**

 I am currently in the process of cleaning and updating the list, the downloadable version you see below will be the last version that uses Skyrim version 1.6.353.
-The next version will be on 1.5.97, have most of the bugs fixed, three profiles with varying levels of performance and graphical fidelity to choose from, and a streamlined and easy way to disable combat mods if youd rather play with vanilla combat.
-While you are 100% free to download the version thats availible right now, it might not be exactly what you're looking for, and its not at the standards I'm holding the next update to.
+The next version will be on 1.5.97, have most of the bugs fixed, and two profiles, one for performance and one for quality.
+In addition, there will also be an extremely lightweight and stripped down version of the modlist with just the bare essentials.
+You can use the current version of the list, but it was not held to the same standard as the coming update.

-Ace's post is a little bit outdated.
-The modlist has grown quite a bit at this point, and now has a few things that some people might find rather subjective.
-It's also totalling around 250gb as opposed to the advertised 140.
-A lot of this can be saved by simply clearing out the downloads folder after its installed, but some people might still be shocked by this.

-In the future I might put together a stripped down version with just the bare essentials, but thats the future.

 <details>
  <summary>Description</summary>